Tim Teufel: Minnesota Twins

 Teufel spent all of 1980 and 1981 with the Double-A Orlando Twins.
 He raised his average to .282 in 1982, earning a mid-season promotion to the Triple-A Toledo Mud Hens.
 In 1983, Teufel lit up the International League with a .323 batting average, 1.022 OPS, 27 home runs and 100 runs batted in, resulting in a September call-up to the majors.
-He made his major league debut on September 3 in 13-0 drubbing at the hands of Scott McGregor and the Baltimore Orioles.
+He made his major league debut on September 3 in a 13-0 drubbing at the hands of Scott McGregor and the Baltimore Orioles.

-Teufel went 2-for-4 and score two runs to help the last place Twins snap a five-game losing streak on September 6.
+Teufel went 2-for-4 and score two runs to help the last-place Twins snap a five-game losing streak on September 6.
 On September 16, Teufel led off the game by hitting his first major league home run off Jim Gott of the Toronto Blue Jays.
 His second career home run came in the eighth inning of the same game.
 In all, Teufel went 5-for-5 with two home runs and five runs scored in arguably the best offensive game of his career.
-By the end of the season, the Twins surpassed the Seattle Mariners to avoid a last place finish.
+By the end of the season, the Twins surpassed the Seattle Mariners to avoid a last-place finish.

 The following season, Teufel snatched the starting second base job away from former Rookie of the Year, John Castino.
 In his rookie season, Teufel had 149 hits, 30 doubles, fourteen home runs, 61 runs batted in, and provided solid defense at second base for the Twins.
 The Twins improved to 81–81 in 1984, which was good enough for a second-place finish in the American League West.
 Teufel finished fourth behind Alvin Davis, Mark Langston and teammate Kirby Puckett in American League Rookie of the Year balloting.

 The Twins fell back into fifth place in 1985.
-Following the season, Teufel was traded with minor leaguer, Pat Crosby to the New York Mets for Billy Beane, Bill Latham and Joe Klink.
+Following the season, Teufel was traded with minor leaguer Pat Crosby to the New York Mets for Billy Beane, Bill Latham and Joe Klink.